-In Puntos de partida, grammar is presented in three phases-introduction, explanation, and practice.
+In Puntos en breve, grammar is presented in three phases-introduction, explanation, and practice.
 Each phase has a separate function.
-In the introductory phase, a minidialogue, cartoon, drawing, or some other similar example serves as a point of departure for each grammar explanation.
+In the introductory phase, a minidialogue, cartoon, drawing, or similar feature serves as a point of departure for each grammar explanation.
 Then, grammar explanations present and define grammatical terms and give English examples before presenting Spanish forms, functions, and rules.
-The word ¡OJO! ("Watch out!") calls students' attention to areas where they should be especially careful when speaking and writing Spanish, since these are areas in which beginning students frequently make mistakes or have special difficulties.
+The word ¡OJO! ("Watch out!") calls students' attention to areas where they should be especially careful when speaking and writing Spanish, since beginning students frequently make mistakes or have special difficulties with them.
 The practice phase of each section is divided into two parts-Práctica (more controlled practice) and Conversación (more open-ended practice).